Partials, Partial Changes, Partial Change Errors, & Partial Locations

-Eliminating the use of the 2nd partials in the tuning, leaves us with one fewer potential partial change error in the treble.
+Eliminating the use of the 2nd partials results in one fewer potential partial change error in the treble.

-Due to the location of the treble partial change A4/A#4, the tenor partial change is the only one that ever needs to be checked.
+Due to the ‘improved’ location of this A4/A#4 partial change, the tenor partial change is the only one that ever needs to be checked.

-If the fundamental can be used to tune accurately tune A4 to A440, there is no reason why the fundamentals can’t also be used to tune A#4, and B4 and C5, and so on.
+If the fundamental can be used to tune accurately tune A4 to A440, there is no reason why the fundamentals can’t also be used to tune A#4!

-Eliminating the use of the 2nd partials in that area, also makes for much more speeding and accurate mapping of A5.
+Eliminating the use of the 2nd partials in that area, also makes for faster and more accurate mapping of A5.

 (More on that later in the posts on Mapping.)

-Only the tenor partial change in this arrangement needs to be checked and corrected if there is an error.
+Only the tenor partial change in this two partial change arrangement needs to be checked and corrected.

-This particular Two partial arrangement provides a full two-octave range (A2 thru A4) with all notes using their 4th partials.
-This is accomplished by moving the tenor partial change from B2/C3 to G#2/A2.
+This is accomplished by moving the tenor partial change from B2/C3 down to G#2/A2.

-No partial changes within that two octave range insures there is never a partial change error in the temperament area.
+No partial changes within that two octave range insures there is never a partial change error in the two octave temperament area.

-Another advantage to this A2 -A4 type partial arrangement, is that note A2 is generally found on the bass bridge for all by the longer scaled pianos.
-Using the same partial across the bridge break, and through the plain wire to wound string break, on all but the longest scales eliminates any partial change from occurring in the challenging tenor area of the piano.
+Another advantage to this A2 -A4 type partial arrangement, is that A2 is generally found on the bass bridge for all by the longer scaled pianos.
+Using the same partial across the bridge break, and through the plain wire to wound string break, on all but the longest scales, eliminates any partial change issues from occurring in that already challenging tenor area of the piano.

 This works well for 26-bass scales, whose bridge break is between notes A#2/B2 – with both A#2 and B2 now using their 4th partials.

-This Two Partial arrangement was what I used for a few years before dropping the use of the 6th partials altogether.
+I used this two partial arrangement for a few years before dropping the use of the 6th partials altogether.

 A one-partial change arrangement:

-We have also eliminated the use of the 6th partials.
-With this arrangement the 4th partial are used for tuning all the way down to A0.
+The 4th partials are used for tuning from A4 all the way down to A0.

 (Click to enlarge)

-The 4th partials are more reliable that the 6th partials for tuning the bass.
-They, the 4th partials, are more ‘reliable’ than the 8th, or the 10th, or the 12th, or the 7th too!
+The 4th partials are more reliable that the 6th partials for tuning the bass – more ‘reliable’ than the 8th, or the 10th, or the 12th, or the 7th too!